 Revenue.
 The total revenue from Hawai'i's pelagic fisheries was \$129.8 million in 2022.
 This was a decrease of 2% from the previous year.
 The strong revenue in 2022 is again attributed to the continued recovery from the COVID pandemic.
 Bigeye tuna and yellowfin tuna represented 57% and 22% of the total pelagic revenue, respectively in 2022.
-The deepset longline revenue was \$106.4 million in 2022.
+The deep-set longline revenue was \$106.4 million in 2022.
 This fishery represented 82% of the total revenue for pelagic fish in Hawai'i.
 The shallow-set longline fishery almost doubled to \$9.7 million and accounted for 7% of the revenue in 2022.
 Most of the increase in shallow-set revenue is from more vessels landing in Hawaii instead of off-loading in California.
 The MHI troll revenue was \$7.0 million or 5% of the total in 2022.
 The MHI handline fishery increased to \$4.1 million (3%).
 The offshore handline fishery was \$1.5 million in 2022 and exhibited the largest increase of the small boat fisheries.

 Bycatch.
 A total of 104,013 fish were released by the deep-set longline fishery in 2022.
 PMUS sharks accounted for 86% of the deep-set longline bycatch.
 There is almost no market demand for sharks in Hawai'i.
 Of all shark species combined, 99.9% of the deep-set longline shark catch was released.
 Conversely, bycatch rate for the deep-set longline fishery was only 4% for targeted and incidentally caught pelagic species in 2022.
 A total of 7,554 fish were released by the shallow-set longline fishery in 2022.
 PMUS sharks accounted for 95% of the shallow-set longline bycatch.
-Of all shark species combined, 99.9% of the shallow-set longline bycatch.
-Of all shark species combined, 99.9% of the shallow-set longline fishery in 2022.
-PMUS sharks accounted for 95% of the shallow-set longline bycatch.
-Of all shark species combined, 99.9% of the shallow-set longline fishery was 3% for targeted and incidentally caught pelagic species in 2022.
+Of all shark species combined, 99.9% of the shallow-set longline shark catch was released.
+Conversely, bycatch rate for the shallow-set longline fishery was 3% for targeted and incidentally caught pelagic species in 2022.
 Since shallow-set longline trips are often longer than deep-set trips, the shallow-set sector conserves space for swordfish, which they target, and foregoes keeping other pelagic species due to their short shelf life.